-35. Limitations to awards and relief Are there any particular types of remedies or relief that an arbitral tribunal may not grant?
+35 Are there any particular types of remedies or relief that an arbitral tribunal may not grant?

 Arbitrators may grant declaratory relief as well as monetary compensation.
 They may order a party to provide specific performance of a contract or to abstain from pursuing a course of action.
 They may also grant interest and awards on costs.
 Punitive damages do not exist in Spain and could be considered contrary to public policy.